 Individually, Scott and I have been traveling the world for about 10 years.
 As a couple, we have been traveling for about 5.
-My traveling style has evolved quite a bit over time.
+Our traveling style and preferred travel gear have evolved quite a bit over time.

 To give you a bit of an idea, in 2009 I arrived at Logan airport an eager Peace Corps volunteer about to depart on an international journey to change the world, bring about world peace and end global poverty.
 I was ready for anything that came my way, literally.
 I packed 2 full-sized suitcases, 1 personal item, and 1 carry on which happened to be a guitar I did not yet know how to play.
 After two years, I came back and worked a little, wandered a little, and then six years later I was off again.
 This time, I arrived at Dulles airport an experienced traveler ready to take on grad school in the UK.
 I had one Osprey backpack and one personal item.